presidentbeef/brakeman/README.md

     gem install brakeman

-Using Bundler, add to development group in Gemfile:
+Using Bundler, add to development group in Gemfile and set to not be required automatically:

     group :development do
       gem 'brakeman', :require => false